Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many raccoons are left in the woods?

 ### Answer interpretation
     The answer is the unknown value of raccoons playing at the end of the problem in the woods.

 ## Data extraction

 ### Sentence 1
     playing raccoons in the woods = 3

 ### Sentence 2
     playing raccoons in the woods - 2

 ## Correct response
     1 raccoons

 ***

+comparator
 # Zoidberg Solution

 ## The problem
     There are 5 flowers and 3 bees.
     How many less bees than flowers?

 ## Digested problem
     There  	are    	5      	flowers	and    	3      	bees   	.
     EX     	VBP    	CD     	NNS    	CC     	CD     	NNS    	.